Datalinks¶

 If the user has problems accessing the radio’s WebUI, try setting the computer to the static IP address on the same subnet as the radio.

-The following steps clarify how to set the IP adress in the Control Panel:
+The following steps clarify how to set the IP address in the Control Panel:

-Open network and sharing menu and click Change adapter settings.
+Open Network and Sharing Centre menu and click Change adapter settings.

 Select Local Area Connection, right click, and select Properties.